 First, please ensure that you are zoned for our school.
 You may visit this NYC Department of Education website to see if you are zoned at http://schools.nyc.gov/schoolsearch

-The kindergarten 2016/2017 application period is now closed.
+The kindergarten 2016/2017 application period is now closed and we have not received the updated information from the DOE yet for the 2017/2018 admissions process.
 All applications received by the deadline are treated the same—our application process is not first-come, first-served.
 Applications can be made one of three ways:

 All families, including those of students with disabilities and current pre-K students should submit an application.
 Admission is NOT first come, first served.
 All applications received will be treated the same based on each school’s admission priorities.
 For more information, visit www.nyc/gov/schools/kindergarten or call 718-935-2009.

-The School tours (Kindergarten through 8th Grade) for 2016/2017 are below!
+The School tours (Kindergarten through 8th Grade) for 2017/2018 are below!
 All tours are Thursdays start at 8:45am and will end at approximately 10:00am.
 For security purposes, please remember to bring picture ID to the tour.
-(Please note that due to the Kindergarten Connect Deadlines, December 15, 2016 will be the last tour for this school year.)

 Apply to kindergarten at 278 using Kindergarten Connect!

 The application period for Kindergarten is closed.
 For information on enrollment for elementary school students grades 1-5, please contact Angelin Gonzalez, Parent Coordinator (see contact information above).
 Placement offers will be mailed to families in mid March 2018 and registration begins in late April 2018.

 The deadline for Middle School applications (grades 6-8) is closed.
 For more information on the Middle School process, please click here http://schools.nyc.gov/ChoicesEnrollment/Middle/default.htm.If your child will be in Middle School in 2018, you should meet your school representatives and find out about your middle school options.
 For more information, please call 311 or visit www.nyc.gov/schools/choicesenrollment/middle.